bhavinbhatt278/-Orders-Report-Dashboard-Looker-Studio-/README.md

 ![image](https://github.com/user-attachments/assets/de09a87a-fb6e-479a-98b0-1b13b0d267c9)# Orders-Report-Dashboard-Looker-Studio-
-E-Commerce Orders Dashboard using Looker Studio
+# 📊 Orders Report Dashboard (Looker Studio)

+## Overview
-This project showcases an interactive dashboard built using Looker Studio.
-The dashboard visualizes order data from an Excel file (Data Source.xlsx) and provides key business insights, including:
+This project demonstrates a dynamic and interactive dashboard built in Looker Studio using order data from an Excel file (Data Source.xlsx).

-Total number of orders, customers, states, and segments
+The goal of this dashboard is to analyze sales performance and visualize key business metrics in a clear, actionable format.

+## Key Features
+* KPIs at a glance: Total Orders, Customers, States covered, and Segments.

+## Order Analysis:

-Orders breakdown by Region, Category, Segment, and City
+* Breakdown of orders by Region, Category, Segment, and City using pie and bar charts.

-Trend analysis of orders by Year and Month
+Trend Analysis:

+Yearly and Monthly trends showcasing how orders have changed over time.

+Interactive Filters:

-Filters for dynamic exploration: Region, Segment, Category, and Ship Mode
+Users can dynamically filter the dashboard by Region, Segment, Category, and Ship Mode to customize the view.

-Highlighted top states, customers, and cities by quantity ordered

-Objective:
-To create a clear, engaging, and actionable business intelligence report for better decision-making.
+Top Performers:

+Highlights top States, Customers, and Cities based on the quantity of orders.

+Purpose
+This dashboard provides business teams and decision-makers with real-time insights into sales data, helping them identify trends, spot opportunities, and optimize performance.

-Tools Used:
+Tools & Technologies

-Looker Studio (Google Data Studio)
+Looker Studio (Google Data Studio) — for dashboard creation and visualization.

-Excel (Data Cleaning & Preparation)
+Excel — for initial data cleaning and preparation.